Announcing the Early Stage Pitch-Off judges – TechCrunch

 TechCrunch Early Stage Part Two is set to take place July 8th and 9th.
 You can still shoot your shot to pitch to an amazing panel of judges and thousands of TC viewers.
 TechCrunch editors will select 10 founders from around the world to pitch on stage July 9th.
 Apply here.

-Startups will have 5 minutes to pitch their companies, business models and innovative ideas – followed by a Q&A with our superb panel of judges.
+Startups will have five minutes to pitch their companies, business models and innovative ideas — followed by a Q&A with our superb panel of judges.
 The winner will get a feature article on TechCrunch.com, one-year free subscription to Extra Crunch and a complimentary Founder Pass to TechCrunch Disrupt this fall.

 TechCrunch Early Stage Part Two is set to be a game-changer for founders looking to take their startups to the next level.
 At this two-day virtual event, early-stage founders can take part in highly interactive group sessions with top investors and ecosystem experts, in fields ranging from fundraising and marketplace positioning, to growth marketing and content development.